x8a/codebar_wishlist/README.md

 # Introduction to jQuery
-This is an exercise from codebar.
+This is a tutorial exercise from codebar.
 ### My exercise
 You can check it out [here](http://htmlpreview.github.io/?https://github.com/x8a/codebar_wishlist/blob/master/index.html)!
 ### Resources